scotteratigan/electron-dr/README.md

   <popStream/>

 - Non-xml parsing
+  - exp command (useful to set vars after #xml reset)
   - assess (and other windows - need window system)
   - attack parsing
   - info / stat parsing
-  - exp command (useful to set vars after #xml reset)

 - Better visual for RT display and bodyPosition

 - Logging
   - logging currently writing at 1 second interval, but not a true buffer (which would be more performant)
-  - be sure to log script errors for debugging
+  - log all errors for debugging
-  - possible to write to compressed format on the fly?
+  - possible to write to compressed format on the fly? (not very important)

 - Skinning system (dynamically loading css variables)